mjdamgaard/UP-Web-Project/new_readme_draft.md

-## Proposed core business model
+## Proposed core business model: A freemium subscription model

 Each user of the platform has an amount of resources that they can use for free each month, both in terms of storage space and computational resources.
 And if they need to use more than what the free plan allows, they need to subscribe to a paid plan.

-The free resources that each user gets is paid for at least in part by sponsors, grants, and/or initial investments.
+The free resources that each user gets is paid for at least in part by sponsors, grants, and/or donations.
 And if this does not cover it, they can also be paid for in part by charging a the paying users more in the paid plans.